ipatix/agbplay/README.md

 Last but not least, agbplay now supports different resampling algorithms which can be set in the JSON-File.
 There is a setting for normal PCM sounds `pcm-resampling-algo` and `pcm-fixed-rate-resampling-algo` for fixed frequency sounds (mostly used for drums).
-They sypport the following values:
+They support the following values:

 - `nearest` = Fast!
 Commonly referred to as "no interpolation".
 Sounds pretty bad in most cases but can give you that low quality crunchyness.
 You most